xzackli/nawrapper/docs/source/usage/installation.rst

 ============

-This guide is intended for people who are not currently using Anaconda on Niagara.
-If you already have a conda environment on Niagara which works with Jupyter, skip to below to the subsection titled “Installing the Power Spectrum Software”.
+This guide is intended for people who are not currently using Anaconda.
+If you already have a Python 3 conda environment, skip below to the subsection :ref:`installingsoftware`.

 Create a Conda Environment
 --------------------------